Cucni/oslo-bikes-mobility-data/README.md

 The motivation for this study is to try to use data to find possible trends or interesting insights about biking mobility, and possibly overall mobility; and then use these findings to draw deductions on the lockdown.

 The naive observation at the time was that people apparently started to get out more in mid-April, to be less concerned about crowded places and in general more relaxed about the Covid-19 contagion risk.
 I then created this project in order to check if these observations were backed by mobility data.
 In general, the harder the lockdown, the fewer the people travelling.
-Therefore we should be able to assess how strong the restrictions are, and how closely people are following them, by looking at mobility data.
+Therefore I should be able to assess how strong the restrictions are, and how closely people are following them, by looking at mobility data.

 There are two interconnected questions I am trying to answer with this analysis: